1. General QuestionsWhat is Indybay?

 The San Francisco Bay Area Independent Media Center (Indybay) is the local organizing unit of the global Indymedia network.

 The Indybay.org website went online in the year 2000.
-Being that the site is approaching two decades of continuous publishing, it's more than just a resource for radical news and current events.
+Being that the site is has been online for over two decades of continuous publishing, it's more than just a resource for radical news and current events.
 We host an incredible trove of activism archives.
-We maintain a collection of hundreds of thousands of articles, event listings, photos, videos, audio files, and PDFs going back nearly two decades.
+We maintain a collection of hundreds of thousands of articles, event listings, photos, videos, audio files, and PDFs going back over two decades.
 Learn more on Indybay's About and History pages.

 The San Francisco Bay Area Independent Media Center (Indybay) is maintained by an all-volunteer collective committed to using media production and distribution as a tool to promote social, economic, and environmental justice.
 Over the years, the IMC has been a cooperative effort by hundreds of independent journalists and grassroots activists.
 We are neither owned nor funded by big conglomerates, foundations, or advertisers.